About the Program

 The seminar is led by Bettyann Plishker, an arts educator with over 35 years of experience who has been working with the Arts Council of Fairfax County since the onset of the Artist Residency Program in 2014.
 Currently, a consultant on diverse art education related topics for local school divisions her expertise includes professional development training, curriculum development, mentor oversight, and arts administration.
 She has been an adjunct instructor teaching methods in art education for George Mason University and the School of Continuing and Professional Studies of the University of Virginia.

 Seminar dates are Tuesday, September 26, 2017 – Friday, September 29, 2017 from 9:30 am – 5:00 pm at the Arts Council of Fairfax County office located at 2667 Prosperity Avenue, Suite A, Fairfax, VA 22031.
-A syllabus and daily agendas will be made available in September.
-The multi-day training includes information sharing and peer networking in a small group environment.
+Originally developed for artists selected for the Art Council’s Artist Residency Program, this year a limited number of slots were available to additional teaching artists.

-The Artist Residency Program and Teaching Artist Seminar has been funded in part by Carnival, Dominion Foundation, Jean Schiro-Zavela and Vance Zavela, and the Virginia Commission for the Arts with institutional resources committed by the Arts Council and FCPS.
+The Artist Residency Program and Teaching Artist Seminar have been funded in part by Carnival, Claude Moore Charitable Foundation, The Dimick Foundation, Dominion Foundation, Jean Schiro-Zavela and Vance Zavela, the Virginia Commission for the Arts, and the National Endowment for the Arts with institutional resources committed by the Arts Council and FCPS.